Soshiro-Hoshina/runningword_p.Activity_python/README.md

 " Created this code for future reference "
-"tkinter (GUI)-so it execute properly"
+- tkinter (GUI)-so it execute properly